 Leniency for First Offence of Mid Range Drink Driving

-Represented by a criminal defence lawyer and traffic law expert
+Represented by a drink driving lawyer

 Our client was required to undergo a breath analysis, and a blood alcohol content of 0.099 was recorded.
 Our client’s driver’s licence was immediately suspended.

 Although our client’s blood alcohol content was sufficiently high enough for him to be charged with Mid Range PCA, we argued that this was his first offence.
 Our client had been driving for more than 16 years with a good traffic record, and had no other criminal record.
 He was required to have a driver’s licence to properly undertake his employment.

 As a result of our submissions, our client was granted leniency and no conviction was recorded, despite the relatively high blood alcohol content.